 One of the many benefits of EMS training is that the muscle contractions are of higher quality and more intense than a voluntary exertion can do alone.
 Compared to conventional weight training, EMS training activates deeper muscle groups, which leads to better balance amongst the muscles in the body and increased core stability.
 Research done on the benefits of EMS training on professional sportspeople showed an increase of 30% in strength performance and a 19% speed increase*.

-“We are very excited to have some top running athletes as clients,” says BODYTEC co-founder, Sandra Leyck.
-These include Morgan Ross, a BODYTEC Dainfern client, who is training for the Comrades Marathon and Two Oceans.
+“We are very excited to have some top running athletes as members,” says BODYTEC co-founder, Sandra Leyck.
+These include Morgan Ross, a BODYTEC Dainfern member, who is training for the Comrades Marathon and Two Oceans.
 Because the Comrades Marathon is an up run this year, Morgan felt she needed to incorporate more strength and core training into her training programme.
 “I felt like running alone wasn’t enough, and since I’m so busy, BODYTEC offered the perfect solution: 20 minutes, once a week!
 I’ve already doubled the intensity on my abs and arms in training to help me prepare,” she says, confirming she is happy to report she is going into the races injury-free for the first time, after suffering from sciatic nerve damage and a glute injury all season.

 * Andre Filipovic and Dr Heinz Kleinoeder (2013)